-- 5.4.5 An examination of how the Project fits into local land use patterns. - 5.4.6 The name of the person or persons who prepared the report.
+5.4.6 The name of the person or persons who prepared the report.

-SECTION 6.
-BUSINESS COUNCIL REVIEW OF AN ENVIRONMENTAL ASSESSMENT
+SECTION 6 TRIBAL COUNCIL REVIEW OF AN ENVIRONMENTAL ASSESSMENT

-- Review.
-Following the completion of an Environmental Assessment, the Business Council shall review its findings and determine whether the entire record, including that study, justifies the issuance of a proposed Finding of No Significant Impact or the development of an expanded Environmental Assessment or an Environmental Report.
-In so doing, the Business Council shall utilize the criteria set forth in Sections 7 through 9 below. - Expanded Environmental Assessments.
-The Business Council shall call for the production of an expanded Environmental Assessment when it determines that the proposed Project will have an impact on the off-reservation environment, but such impact is limited enough that it can be addressed in a shorter more concise study. - 6.3 Limited Environmental Assessments.
-The Tribe may require an ER on only those aspects of the Project that present a significant adverse impact off-reservation. - 6.4 Urban and Rural Distinctions.
-A determination of whether a Project may have a significant off-reservation impact on the environment calls for careful judgment on the part of the Business Council, based to the extent possible on scientific and factual data.
-An impact that may not be significant in an urban area may be significant in a rural area. - 6.5 Mitigating Effects.
-If the Tribe determines that a Project will have off-reservation impacts, but this impact is mitigated to the point that the impact is no longer significant and the whole record taken together shows no significant impact, a FONSI shall be issued. - Evidentiary Requirements.
-The existence of a public controversy over the off-reservation impact will not require an ER, if the evidence in the report does not show that significant impact.
-Substantial evidence shall not be found from opinion or narrative but only from facts, reasonable assumptions predicted on facts and expert opinions supported by facts. - 6.7 Archeological or Historical Resource.
-A Project which alters, in an advanced manner, those physical characteristics of an Archeological or Historical Resource (those listed in or eligible for listing in the California Register of Historical Resources or which are otherwise of historical significance) shall require mitigation.

-Biological Species.
-A Project which endangers the overall health of a biological species shall require mitigation.
+- 6.1 Review Following the completion of an Environmental Assessment, the Tribal Council shall review its findings and determine whether the entire record, including that study, justifies the issuance of a proposed Finding of No Significant Impact or the development of an expanded Environmental Assessment or an Environmental Report.
+In so doing, the Tribal Council shall utilize the criteria set forth in Sections 7-9 below. - Expanded EA's The Tribal Council shall call for the production of an expanded Environmental Assessment when it determines that the proposed Project will have an impact on the off-reservation environment, but such impact is limited enough that it can be addressed in a shorter more concise study. - 6.3 Limited EA's The Tribe may require an ER on only those aspects of the Project that present a significant adverse impact off-reservation. - 6.4 Urban and Rural Distinctions A determination of whether a Project may have a significant off-reservation impact on the environment calls for careful judgement on the part of the Tribal Council, based to the extent possible on scientific and factual data.
+An impact that may not be significant in an urban area may be significant in a rural area. - 6.5 Mitigating Effects If the Tribe determines that a Project will have off-reservation impacts, but this impact is mitigated to the point that the impact is no longer significant and the whole record taken together shows no significant impact, a FONSI shall be issued. - 6.6 Evidentiary Requirements The existence of a public controversy over the off-reservation impact will not require an ER, if the evidence in the report does not show that significant impact.
+Substantial evidence shall not be found from opinion or narrative but only from facts, reasonable assumptions predicted on facts and expert opinions supported by facts. - 6.7 Archeological or Historical Resource A Project which alters, in an advanced manner, those physical characteristics of an Archeological or Historical Resource (those listed in or eligible for listing in the California Register of Historical Resources or which are otherwise of historical significance) shall require mitigation. - 6.8 Biological Species A Project which endangers the overall health of a biological species shall require mitigation.

-SECTION 7.
-FINDINGS OF NO SIGNIFICANT IMPACT (FONSI)
+SECTION 7 FINDINGS OF NO SIGNIFICANT IMPACT (FONSI)

-The Business Council shall issue a proposed FONSI when:
+The Tribal Council shall issue a proposed FONSI when: